bb-agent/module_automaton/README.md

 v1.0
 ---------------------------------
-- FruityWiFi v2.4 is required
+- BlackBlulb v2.4 is required
 - python-requests is required